egonozer/Spine/README.txt

 (default: reference priority will be the same as the order of genomes entered, with the first genome having the highest priority and the last genome having the lowest priority)

+  --mini
+Produce only limited output, i.e. just the backbone sequence derived from the reference genome(s).
+This saves time on large data sets, especially if you only need the backbone sequence to get accessory sequences from AGEnt.
+(default: core and accessory sequence sets will be output for all included genomes)

+  --pangenome
+Produce a pangenome sequence and characteristics from sequences in the order given.
+This option will be ignored if '--mini' option is given.
+(default: no pangenome information will be output)

   -o or --prefix
 Output prefix. (default: "output")